 The Sydney Symphony Orchestra Fellowship is recognised as one of the world's leading orchestral training programs.

 The Fellowship is a one-year program which immerses its participants in the day-to-day workings of the Sydney Symphony Orchestra.
 Under the guidance of SSO Principal Viola and Fellowship Artistic Director Roger Benedict, the Fellows are provided with the training and experience they need to secure full-time positions in professional orchestras.
-This training includes rehearsing and performing with the orchestra, receiving coaching from touring international artists in masterclasses, and performing extensive chamber music series together.
-Since 2015 the program has expanded to offer up to 16 Fellowship positions.
+Audition Applications for 2019 Fellowship are now open!

-Come and hear the 2017 Fellows in concert in central and outer-metropolitan Sydney, Goulburn, and Taree.READ MORE
+Come and hear the SSO Fellows in concert in central and outer-metropolitan Sydney.

-The SSO Fellowship is generously supported by SSO Premier Partner Credit Suisse, the Australia Council for the Arts, Arts NSW, the Bennelong Arts Foundation, and individual donors.
+The SSO Fellowship is generously supported by the Australia Council for the Arts, Create NSW, the Bennelong Arts Foundation, and individual donors.